Svijany: History

+Demographics

 Economy

 Svijany is known for the Svijany Brewery, which was founded in 1564.
 It is one of the oldest continuously operating breweries in the Czech Republic.

 Transport

-The D10 motorway runs through Svijany.
+The D10 motorway from Prague to Turnov runs through Svijany.

 Sights

 The most notable monument is the Svijany Castle.
 It was built in 1578, and rebuilt and extended during the rule of the Waldstein family.
 Since 1998, the castle has been owned by the brewery, which had reconstructed it.
 Today the castle is open to the public, contains several exhibitions, and is also used as a hotel and restaurant.